Introducing Me

-Introducing Me was a song recorded by Nick Jonas for the Camp Rock 2: The Final Jam soundtrack.
+"Introducing Me" is a song recorded by Nick Jonas for the Camp Rock 2: The Final Jam soundtrack.

 Background and composition

 In 2009, Nick Jonas recorded the song for the Camp Rock 2: The Final Jam soundtrack.
-His character Nate performs the song to Dana (actress Chloe Bridges) who plays Nick’s love interest in Camp Rock 2.
+His character Nate performs the song to Dana (actress Chloe Bridges) who plays Nick's love interest in Camp Rock 2.

-On August 6, 2010 was released in the UK.
+The song was released in the UK in August 2010.

-"Introducing Me" was also released in 2010 on the karaoke video game Disney Sing It: Party Hits.
+"Introducing Me" was also released on the karaoke video game Disney Sing It: Party Hits during that year.

 Critical reception

-On November 10, 2010, singer Jason Mraz admits in an interview that the Camp Rock 2 tune "Introducing Me" sounds a lot like his song "I'm Yours".
-He also said: "I heard the song, and it was just a tremendous, tremendous horror of a tune," he said.
-"I noticed a few similarities in the melody, but it wasn't enough to pick up the phone and argue with somebody about it.
+In November 2010, singer Jason Mraz admitted in an interview that the Camp Rock 2 tune "Introducing Me" sounded a lot like his song "I'm Yours".
+He also said: "I heard the song, and it was just a tremendous, tremendous horror of a tune.
+I noticed a few similarities in the melody, but it wasn't enough to pick up the phone and argue with somebody about it.
 If anything, I just wanted my $1.29 back that I spent on iTunes".